triton-inference-server/server/CONTRIBUTING.md

 # Coding Convention

-Use clang-format to format all source files (\*.h, \*.cc, \*.proto) to a consistent format.
+Use clang-format to format all source files (\*.h, \*.cc, \*.proto, *.py) to a consistent format.
 You should run clang-format on all source files before submitting a pull request:

 ```
 $ apt-get install clang-format clang-format-6.0